grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 **Available on:** Compactors
 **Path:** `/compactor/ring`

 Unhealthy compactors will allow the blocklist to grow significantly.
-If the compactor is really gone forget immediately!
+If the compactor is really gone, forget it immediately.

 ## Configuring the rings